AgrawalVi/SweetBeasts/README.md

   `@/data` - contains all data fetching functions
     - Data fetching should be done in the data folder, while data creation is done in server actions after making all the necessary checks.
     - Split into folders and files based on the actions that are made
+    - **ALL FUNCTIONS IN DATA FOLDER SHOULD BE CALLED BY SERVER ACTIONS.
+CALLING THESE FROM THE FRONTEND CODE WILL RESULT IN DATABASE SECRETS BEING LEAKED**

   `@/hooks` - contains all the custom hooks used in the application